sentinelsat/sentinelsat/README.rst

     sentinel download [OPTIONS] <user> <password> <productid>

-Download a Sentinel-1 Product.
-It just needs your scihub user and password and the id of the product you want to download.
+Download a single Sentinel-1 Product.
+Provide your scihub username and password and the id of the product you want to download.

 Options: